Felooo8/MPS/README.md

 # MPS
-Projects for "Theory of probability and statistics" class
+Projects for "Theory of probability and statistics" class at Warsaw University of Technology